yerim-kim/slave2algorithm/week3/README.md

 On my final attempt I used trolly but I was driving the force so it's not completely non-human drawing.

-# Notable Artist
+## Notable Artist
 [Karina Smigla-Bobinski: ADA](https://www.smigla-bobinski.com/english/works/ADA/index.html)
-As a designer who enjoys incorporating audience into my work I was interested in her interactive art-making machine ADA.
+I'm a designer who enjoys incorporating audience into my work I was interested in her interactive art-making machine ADA.

 ## Research & Hunting and Gathering